Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Subaru WRX Insurance
+How to Buy Cheap Subaru WRX Insurance

-The items below are a condensed summary of the material that was covered in the charts and tables above.
+The list below is a brief summary of the information raised in the charts and tables above.

-- Increasing comprehensive and collision deductibles can save approximately $500 each year
+- Increasing policy deductibles could save up to $475 each year

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.